mtarsel/ContainerAnalysis/docs/CONTRIBUTING.md

 ### Welcome

-Contributions are welcome to the Container Analysis Project in many forms, and there's always plenty to do!
+Contributions are welcome to the Container Analysis Project in many forms, and there's always plenty to do.

+Search in the code for any TODO and please contribute!

 ### Getting help